 - Must be hemmed upon purchase

-Relying on a blend of 97% cotton and slightly higher concentration of spandex (3%) when compared to other chinos on our list, give these pants just a touch more stretch – making it perfect for active larger men.
+Relying on a blend of 97% cotton and a slightly higher concentration of spandex (3%) compared to other chinos on our list gives these pants just a touch more stretch, making them perfect for active larger men.

 The added spandex provides just enough give in the fabric that will not cause the pants to stretch out or tear when simply doing a short jog or bending over.

 While some companies offer their chinos in 45 different colors, Tommy Hilfiger keeps it classic with only six different colors – which include the following:

 - Mallet (Tan/Brown)

 - Drizzle R (off white)